 Exhibition in Stromness Library: Return to Light

 Return to Light was an exhibition held in Stromness Library in September 2010.
 Contributing artists responded in a variety of media to Nalini’s themes of migration, memory and landscape.
 The exhibition featured photographs by Rebecca Marr; paintings and mixed media by Diana Leslie; work in stone and tapestry by Ros Bryant; wall hangings and papier mâché by Christina Sargent; and bird sculptures created from photographs and discarded white goods by John Vincent.

 Publications: Navigating Home and Setting Sail

 Navigating Home, edited by Nalini Paul, was launched at the Pier Arts Centre in September 2010.
 An anthology of poems and prose submitted by people all over Orkney (among them young writers from Westray Community School), it included writing initiated in workshops held over the year.
 Ilustrations and cover artwork were by artist and musician Christina Sargent and book design was by Iain Ashman.

 Setting Sail was the culmination of Nalini Paul’s workshops at Stromness Primary School, where she involved children in writing stories and poems in response to extracts of music.

 Poetry and Photography

-In March 2010, Nalini collaborated with photographer Rebecca Marr on a joint presentation of poetry and photography to residents at St Peter’s Home in Stromness.
-Nalini read a selection of poems by George Mackay Brown in addition to her own work, while Rebecca showed images created for Art and Agriculture (2007), the project she undertook during her year as artist-in-residence at the Pier Arts Centre.
+In March 2010, Nalini and photographer Rebecca Marr gave a joint presentation of poetry and photography to residents at St Peter’s House in Stromness.
+Nalini read her own work and a selection of poems by George Mackay Brown, while Rebecca showed images created for Art and Agriculture (2007), the project she undertook during her year as artist-in-residence at the Pier Arts Centre.